 What strategies have you pursued to improve the availability and quality of data used for forecasting and supply planning?
 How can we work with governments to invest in reliable master data processes and data collection/storage infrastructure?

 - Data issues are often associated with promptness and completeness; after field visits, follow up on the recommendations are often lacking.
 A solution was to recruit some focal points at the rate of one per district; they facilitate the follow-up work by supporting and accompanying the executive teams of the district, but do not do this in the executive team’s place.

 - Ensure the staff at different levels of the pyramid are trained and equipped to facilitate the work.

 - The more that governments utilize data in making rapid decisions, the more they are willing to invest in the data acquisition pipeline.
 It has been helpful working directly with the ministry on the ground with the analysis and the directors.
-You always have to make the case for why the data should be collected in the first place; the true value may not immediately obvious.
+You must explain why data should be collected in the first place; value may not immediately obvious.